-A great running shoe is comfortable and supports the foot in all the right places.
-It should make your feet feel light and it should be flexible enough to move with your bending feet as you run.
-Ideally, a running shoe should also be at least a tiny bit stylish.
-Especially for beginning runners, a nice-looking shoe can go a long way towards motivation.
-We’ve ranked these best running shoes for women according to their popularity with buyers to help you find the right one for you.
+A great running shoe will be comfortable and support the foot in all the right (and necessary!) places.
+It should make your feet feel light and it should be flexible enough to move with your bending feet as you are running.

 Top 5 Best Running Shoes for Women – Editor’s Pick

-Here, we’ve chosen five of the best running shoes for women to highlight and compare them according to some basic criteria.
+Here, I’ve chosen five of the best running shoes for women to highlight and compare them according to some basic, necessary criteria.

 - Affordable price